There are many reasons why a woman may bleed after sex. The medical name for this is "postcoital bleeding".

 - cervical or endometrial polyps (benign or non-cancerous growths in the womb or the lining of the cervix)

 - cervical ectropion (also known as cervical erosion), where there is an inflamed area on the surface of the cervix

 In rare instances, bleeding after sex can be a sign of cervical or vaginal cancer.

 Tests and examinations

-Depending on any other symptoms and your medical history, your GP may recommend some tests or examinations, such as:
+Depending on any other symptoms and your medical history, a GP may recommend some tests or examinations, such as:

 - a pregnancy test (depending on your age)

-- a pelvic examination (where the GP inserts two fingers into your vagina to feel for anything unusual)
+- a pelvic examination (where the GP inserts 2 fingers into your vagina to feel for anything unusual)

 - looking at the cervix with an instrument called a speculum